rngalloilm/LionFederal/README.md

 2. ```curl -d '{"content": "write me a poem"}' -H "Content-Type: application/json" -X POST http://127.0.0.1:5000/stream```  Didn't work on PowerShell or CMD.
 - Do it in bash.
 Also, Thunder Client wont display streaming chunks.

-3. Forgot to add ```from flask_cors import CORS``` so the backend and frontend weren't connecting.
+3. Forgot to add ```from flask_cors import CORS``` in backend so the app was disfunctional.

 ## AI in my Process

-1. Started with using AI to give me a folder structure and recieving a five phase plan.
+1. Started with using AI to give me a folder structure and a five phase plan.

 ```
 Overview: This is a weeklong project and I understand Python, React, and full-stack implementation on GitHub.
 My weak point is the LLM and chatbot/text-streams portion of this.
 I also want this response to exclude any code, as this is also a learning experience, so instead, I want you to provide me with high-level content, planning, links to relevant documentation, relevant vs code extensions, and anything else you deem helpful.